hyperledger/aries-rfcs/concepts/0072-didcomm-best-practices/README.md

 normalization forms and canonical equivalence](https://unicode.org/reports/tr15/).
 We generally assume that we can compare strings for equality and sort order using a simple binary algorithm.
-This is approximately but (in some corner cases) not exactly the same as assuming that text is in NFC normalization form with no fancy sorting expectations and no extraneous surrogate pairs.
+This is approximately but (in some corner cases) not exactly the same as assuming that text is in NFC normalization form with no case folding expectations and no extraneous surrogate pairs.
 Where more precision is required, the definition of DIDComm message fields should provide it.

 ## Reference